rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             d.free_diskspace = ‹hash› ≫ value ‹bytes›

+        Return the *minimum* free space of devices where files of the item reside on.
-        Retreives the free space available on the drive where :term:`d.directory` exists.
+        In the usual case without symlinks and the like, it's the free space of the drive holding :term:`d.directory`.

     d.group